 As a SaaS entrepreneur, you are in possession of a product that’s designed for and aimed at an online customer-base.

-And since you’re targeting online communities, you need to be investing in an online marketing strategy and the right marketing and sales tools.
+And since you're targeting online communities, you need to be investing in an online marketing strategy and the right marketing and sales tools.

-Today, that means inbound marketing – and good inbound marketing requires a good inbound marketing tool.
+Today, that means inbound marketing – and good inbound marketing requires the best saas marketing tools.

 There is of course a plethora of marketing platforms that online companies can choose between.
 Indeed, many have gone down the route of experimentation, and have ended up trying to integrate a number of them together – one for tracking social media engagement, another for tracking sign-ups and conversion rates, a third for scheduling meetings and calls, a fourth for marketing, and an umpteenth for sales….